Yuwolx/TIL/03_web/01_HTML_CSS/html_css.md

 - Supplt text structure and meaning
   - Purpose of <h1> tag is indicate this text is top hieracy text

+**rem: font-size that related parent font size.
+So if use 1.5 rem, then font size will be parent font size * 1.5**

 ## CSS
 **Cascading Style Sheet**
 - Language of consist web design